Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ## Tuples

 A tuple type is a comma-separated list of types, enclosed in parentheses.

 Name members of tuples for extra clarity.
 Rule of thumb: if you've got more than **3 fields**, you should probably be using a struct.
+*Example 1:*
 **Preferred**:
 ```swift
 func whatever() -> (x: Int, y: Int) {